-Contrary to what most people the creation of honeybee hives actually harms the survival by competing for food with our solitary bees as they compete with our solitary bees for food.
+Contrary to what most people think the creation of honeybee hives actually harms the survival of wild bees as they compete with them for food.
 Also because solitary bees have been found to be better pollinators the increase in honeybee hives may result in less pollination, not more, in the future.

 Finally some argue that the whole nature of beekeeping involves quite a bit of unnatural and unethical practices and shouldn’t be supported.

 We’ve decided to reduce our intake of honey in our house but we do buy it occasionally and when we do we aim to buy it from a local beekeeper.
 To find one in your area check out findyourkeeper.ie

 This article has been a real eye-opener for me and it will certainly influence my food choices in the future.
 I’ve been conscious of a lot of these issues for a while and have been moving towards more sustainable food but now I’m motivated to double my efforts and make changes where I can.